Sonic X-treme bosses

 Similar to most games in the Soinc the Hedgehog series, Sonic X-treme was meant to have a boss battle after the successful completion of an entire Zone.
 Though at some points in development it would have been possible to play the acts of a zone out of order, the end result was always to be the same: for the game engine to switch from the Ofer Alon-designed stage engine to the Christina Coffin-designed boss engine, removing the fish-eye lens in the process.

 The boss encounters for the game were meant to be in a NiGHTS-esque arena, where the player would fight against an oversized enemy such as Mecha Sonic or Fang the Sniper.
 The reasoning behind the large enemy was simple.
-Chris Coffin, knowing this would be players' first experience with Sonic in a 3D world, wanted a target that would be easy to hit, a larger enemy possessing a larger hit box.
+Christina Coffin, knowing this would be players' first experience with Sonic in a 3D world, wanted a target that would be easy to hit, a larger enemy possessing a larger hit box.

 The furthest along in terms of known bosses in the game, Metal Sonic's boss fight was fully programmed into the game, with a rudimentary form of aggressive AI that would charge Sonic the Hedgehog.
 While Chris Senn had drawn up a number of possible variants to Mecha Sonic, none were actually utilized during the production of Sonic X-treme.

 Fang the Sniper